William Richert (mayor)

 William Richert (October 28, 1858 – June 16, 1912) served as acting Mayor of Detroit, from March 22 to April 5, 1897, following the resignation of Hazen S. Pingree.

 Biography

-Richert's family moved from Germany to the United States when he was a teenager, and he became a grocer and wholesale liquor distributor.
+Richert's family moved from the German Empire to the United States when he was a teenager, and he became a grocer and wholesale liquor distributor.
 He served on the Detroit City Council as a Republican from 1890 to 1897, and as its president in 1895 and 1897.
 When Hazen S. Pingree was elected Governor of Michigan in 1897, Richert served as acting mayor until a special election was held.
 He ran unsuccessfully for state senate in 1899.

 Richert later assisted a number of Germans to settle in Alameda, Saskatchewan.
 He also worked as a foreman for the Detroit Board of Public Works.

-William Richert died in Detroit in on June 16, 1912.
+William Richert died in Detroit on June 16, 1912.
 He was buried at Elmwood Cemetery in Detroit.